gorse-io/docs/src/ch02-01-feedback.md

 Recommender system is complex, but to maximize reusability, Gorse has abstracted the data used in a recommender system as a collection of three entities: users, items, and feedback.

-- **User:** A user entity consists of a user ID and tags describing the user.
-The user tags can be empty, but these tags helps to improve the recommendation accuracy of the recommender system.
+- **User:** A user entity consists of a user ID and labels describing the user.
+The user labels can be empty, but these labels helps to improve the recommendation accuracy of the recommender system.

 ```go
 type User struct {